fuzzylogicxx/fuzzylogic/posts/2019-12-21-making-a-better-custom-select-element-24-ways.md

 This is a lovely, full-featured and fully accessible component.
 It could perhaps be improved by not showing the down-arrow icon until JavaScript is loaded, but otherwise it’s great.

-Julie’s code currently exists solely as a Github repo, but for ease here’s [an editable version I’ve created on Codepen](https://codepen.io/fuzzylogicx/pen/rNamaYJ).
+Julie’s code currently exists solely as a Github repo, but for ease here’s I’ve created [this editable version on Codepen](https://codepen.io/fuzzylogicx/pen/rNamaYJ).

 Will I use this in place of the `select` element?
 Not if I can help it, because after years of experience working with form elements I still trust native elements to work better cross-platform than custom alternatives.
 However if a design requires dropdown options to employ custom patterns such as media objects, then I’ll definitely reach for this component.